mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCurrentUser**

-Retrieves the user profile of the current user from the Redux store
+Retrieves the user profile of the current user from the `Mattermost Server`.

 ```javascript
 export function getCurrentUser(state: GlobalState): UserProfile {